david68cu/MemoryGame/README.md

 If there is no match , the second card will no face up , and the first one will also face down.

-You should keep trying iuntil you have all your card facng up
+You should keep trying until you have all your card facing up.

 ##Help
-See the vide that will show you how to play the game
+See the video that will show you how to play the game